dseguy/php-error-messages/messages/%s-%s-must-implement-interface-%s-as-part-of-either-%s-or-%s.rst

 Literal Examples
 ****************
-+ Class %s must implement interface %s as part of either %s or %s
++ Enum Foo must implement interface Traversable as part of either Iterator or IteratorAggregate
++ Class X cannot implement interface Throwable, extend Exception or Error instead

 Solutions
 _________

-+ Extends the classes mentionned in the error message.
++ Extends one of the classes mentionned in the error message.
++ Remove the implementats and its interface.

 In previous PHP versions, this error message used to be :ref:`class-%s-must-implement-interface-%s-as-part-of-either-%s-or-%s`.